-This question gives employees the freedom to discuss practically any problem they encounter, whether it’s issues with office equipment, a problematic manager, or noisy and disrespectful colleagues.
-While you should know going into the meeting whether you’ll be offering the position or not.
+This question gives employees the freedom to discuss practically any problem they encounter.
+These could be issues with office equipment, a problematic manager, or noisy and disrespectful colleagues.
+Generally, you should know going into the meeting whether you’ll be offering the position or not.
 But this question can provide valuable context that it's worth taking into account.

 4. Do you understand the expectations of your role?

-It’s no secret that employees can often struggle to understand their responsibilities.
-While this can just be a yes/no question, you won’t get much out of it if you leave it at that.
-It’s worth having the employee tell you what they think your expectations are so you can achieve a shared understanding with successful hires, and to better understand what went wrong with those who were unsuccessful.
+So, while this can just be a yes/no question, you won’t get much out of it if you leave it at that.
+It’s worth having the employee tell you what they think your expectations are.
+That way, you can achieve a shared understanding with successful hires.
+This is vital for you better understand what went wrong with those who were unsuccessful.